crescolincs/entrance/content/privacy-policy/index.md

 6.2.
 Retention periods can vary and will depend on various criteria including the purpose of processing, regulatory and legal requirements, and internal organisational need.

 6.3.
-Retention periods are defined within Lincolnshire County Council's retention guidelines, which Invest Lincolnshire,  [which can be found here](https://www.lincolnshire.gov.uk/directory/59/retention-schedule).
+Retention periods are defined within Lincolnshire County Council's retention guidelines, [which can be found here](https://www.lincolnshire.gov.uk/directory/59/retention-schedule).

 ### **7. COOKIES THAT WE USE**